ldutoit/stoneflies_GBS1/README.md

 [output_snpfiles_restricted](output_snpfiles_restricted)  4633 sites covered for at least 80 % of 166 individuals.
 We kept maximum 1 site in each 100bp fragment (i.e. each stacks) while excluding fragments with more than 3 sites (i.e. likely to be repeats).

 The file with the **4pops** extension change nothing else than individual names from sampling location to populations.

+### Note on alignment

+We ran a new SNP calling once we got the reference genome.
+After running combineprocess.sh, we used [align.sh] that combine alignment and ref_map from Stacks.
+We then filtered : **In construction** ...